ls1intum/thesis-template-typst/chapters/03_requirements_analysis.typ

   Note: Describe 1-2 demo scenario here, i.e. a scenario that you can implement and demonstrate until the end of your thesis.
 Use free text description.
 ]

+Alice, Bob, and Charlie are students at the Technical University of Munich.
+They registered themselves in the course Introduction to the Swift Programming Language (ISPL).
+They travel regularly from the Munich city center to Garching-Forschungszentrum (GFZ) and back by train.
+Alice and Bob are students, and Charlie is an instructor in the course.
+All of them installed the iOS application Artemis - Learning (Artemis app) on their iPhones.
+Charlie installed the iPadOS application Artemis - Exam Supervision (Exam app) on their iPad.

+==== Visionary Scenarios

+Alice missed their usual train and is now late for the start of the lecture.
+Charlie, the instructor, starts every lecture with a quiz exercise in the first 10 minutes.
+The train is scheduled every 10 minutes, thus Alice arrives in the lecture hall after the quiz begins.
+While Alice is still riding the train, they navigate to the course ISPL, and the Exercises tab in the Artemis app.
+Alice starts the quiz exercise and can finish it by the time they arrive in the lecture hall.

+Charlie conducts an exam for ISPL in one lecture hall.
+Besides Alice and Bob, Charlie must verify the attendance of 200 more students in the lecture hall, which they are responsible for.
+Every student logs into the Artemis web client and starts working on the exam.
+Charlie loads a list of all students, who registered for the exam, and filters for their lecture hall.
+Charlie walks from one seat to the next and prompts a code on the student's device.
+Charlie scans the code to verify the student's attendance.

+==== Demo Scenarios

+Alice and Bob sit in the lecture hall and listen to ISPL.
+They registered for push notifications in the Artemis app.
+Other students do not concentrate on the content as much as Alice and Bob and write a lot of messages in the _\#general_ course-wide channel.
+Alice and Bob receive a notification for every message that the other students send.
+They have not turned off course-wide notifications because other courses are not as spammy and they still want to see how many messages were sent.
+They did not hide it either.

+Bob sometimes solves their assignments at the last minute.
+They are a member of the _\#tech-support_ course-wide channel.
+Other students like to ask questions and instructors inform students about infrastructure problems in this channel.
+Bob does not need to know about the other's problems immediately and receive a notification, but they like to see if the others have a problem and see if it applies to themselves at a later time/the latest time.
+Therefore, Bob mutes the _\#tech-support_ course-wide channel.

+Alice travels to GFZ before the lecture starts.
+They prefer to use the iOS app when they travel and want to connect with Bob to discuss a lecture topic.
+In the Artemis app, they navigate to the course ISPL, and the Messages tab.
+They create a new conversation with Bob.
+Alice and Bob wish each other a good morning.
+Alice's iPhone disconnects from the network, inside the train station, when they want to ask Bob about the upcoming lecture content.

 === Use Case Model
 #rect(